 1934 - Hoxha moves to Belgium and works as a secretary at the Albanian consulate in Brussels.
 He also studies law at the University of Brussels.
 However, when his communist sympathies are uncovered Hoxha is dismissed from the consulate.

-1941 - When his tobacco shop is closed by the authorities in the middle of the year Hoxha escapes to the Albanian highlands to join the partisans.
+1941 - When his tobacco shop is closed by the authorities in the middle of 1941, Hoxha escapes to the Albanian highlands to join the partisans.
 He is condemned to death in absentia by a fascist tribunal.

-With the aid of the Communist Party of the Yugoslavia, Albania's communist factions are melded into a unified organisation, the Albanian Communist Party (ACP), on 8 November.
+Albania's communist factions are melded into a unified organisation, the Albanian Communist Party (ACP).
 Hoxha is chosen as secretary of the party's seven-member provisional central committee.

 1942 - In September the ACP organises many of Albania's disparate resistance groups into the National Liberation Movement (NLM).
 Coordinated operations against the Italian occupational forces begin the next month.

-1943 - At the ACP's first national conference held in February Hoxha is formally appointed as the first secretary of the party.
+1943 - Hoxha is formally appointed as the first secretary of the ACP at the party's first national conference held in February.

-On 24 July Mussolini is removed from power in Italy.
+Mussolini is removed from power in Italy on 24 July.
 The Italian Government signs an armistice with the Allies on 3 September and declares war on Germany in October.

-The NLM's battle against the rival partisan factions is spearheaded by the Sigurimi, or Directorate of State Security, later to become the feared secret police of Hoxha's communist regime.
+The NLM is spearheaded by the Sigurimi, or Directorate of State Security, later to become the feared secret police of Hoxha's communist regime.

 On 23 October the Anti-Fascist Council is transformed into the Provisional Democratic Government of Albania.
 Hoxha is prime minister.

-1945 - The provisional government begins to implement communist policies including rural land reform and the nationalisation of resources, utilities and infrastructure.
-It also agrees to restore Kosovo to Yugoslavia as an autonomous province.
+1945 - The provisional government begins to implement communist policies, including rural land reform and the nationalisation of resources, utilities and infrastructure.

 Elections are held for a unicameral People's Assembly (Kuvendi Popullor) in December but only candidates from the Democratic Front, as the National Liberation Front is now know, are allowed to stand.